low carb mexican stuffed peppers

 I originally shared this recipe on January 15th, 2016.
 I have updated some of the text today.
 This post contains affiliate links.

-Basically, I’ve been steering away from excessive amounts of carby stuff at dinner (sorry rice and chicken casserole you have to wait a little longer.)
+Lately I’ve been trying to shed a couple of pounds for our upcoming Mexico trip.
+I’ve been steering away from excessive amounts of carby stuff at dinner (sorry rice and chicken casserole you have to wait a little longer.)
 I’ve been bulking up on mega veggies and lean protein and filling but homey recipes like Keto Chicken Soup.
 I’ve been having a slice of whole-grain toast with my egg in the morning.
 Eating off a small plate.
 All that good stuff.
 Nothings off limits, I’m just giving everything the “do I really want to eat this?” test before I go for it.

 Do I really want to eat these Mexican Stuffed Peppers?
 Yes, yes I do.
 And they fit perfectly with this plan.
 They are awesome since they are low-carb, veggie forward and totally yum.
 And there is melted cheese so the world can continue to spin.
 I certainly don’t feel deprived in any way shape or form.
 And they have a decidedly Mexican flair that puts me in the mood for flip flops!